COSC-499-W2023/year-long-project-team-7/README.md

     It will ask you to create a username and password.

-    You can skip the emaiil
+    You can skip the email

     ```
     python3 manage.py createsuperuser